kusaridev/skootrs/README.md

 ## Installing

-For releases you can download the `skootrs` binary from releases.
+For releases you can download the `skootrs` binary from releases or run `cargo install skootrs-bin`

 For dev you can clone this repo and run `cargo install --path skootrs-bin` from the root of the repo.

 ## Running Skootrs

-Skootrs is currently pre-release so you will need to use cargo to compile and run Skootrs yourself.

 ```shell
 $ cargo run